koseidiamond/KoseiHelper/README.md

 Outbound refills allow the player to escape the current screen.
 Inbound refills bound the player to the screen they are overlapping.
 ### Puffer Refill
 A refill that grants a puffer explosion after the player dashes.
+### Flag Refill
+A refill that sets a flag to true until the player dashes again or dies.

 # Controllers